 Focus on a repetitive task

-They’re not inspiring and they might not be fun but by the end of the day, you’ll feel like you actually finished something that you needed to do, which is very motivating.
+They’re not inspiring and they might not be fun but you’ll feel like you actually finished something that you needed to do, which is very motivating.
 That’s a huge win.

 The more you want that reward, the stronger your motivation will be to keep up with it.
 Tiny and small rewards throughout the work day when you aren’t feeling productive help in exactly the same way.
 You can even reward yourself with a coffee break, and spend some time watching YouTube videos, without feeling bad about it because you already did your work.